 Establish Custom Properties early in the design process.
 The MATERIAL and FINISH Custom Properties are established in the part and propagate to the Title block in the drawing.
-MATERIAL Custom Property is also listed in the default Bill of Material template and the SolidWorks SimulationXpress Analysis tool.

 Create engineering procedures to define the location and values of Custom Properties.
 The REVISION Custom Property was created in the drawing in the REVISION Table.
 The REVISION Custom Property can also be established in the part and propagate to the drawing.
 Does the part or the drawing control the revision?
 Your company's engineering procedures determine the answer.